getodk/technical-advisory-board/STANDARD-OPERATING-PROCEDURES.md

 ## Adding new members

-To add new members, a TAB member will send a Google Forms ballot to all TAB members via a private channel.
+To add new members, the Get ODK representative on the TAB will send a forum poll to current TAB members via a shared personal message.
 The ballot will have a randomized list of candidate names, with links to their application, and a Yes/No option for each candidate.
-There will also be a secret passphrase question that members can use to ensure their vote has been counted.
-After a predetermined period (typically 72 hours), the votes will be counted and the resulting spreadsheet will be made public.
-The election will be valid only if the results have the correct number of votes and all members can see their secret passphrase.
+After a predetermined period (typically 72 hours), the votes will be counted and the results will be made public.

 ## Adding new committers

 The [TAB governance](https://github.com/getodk/governance/blob/master/TAB-GOVERNANCE.md) requires that the TAB choose a process for adding new committers.
-Because discussions about specific community members are sensitive, nominations and voting occurs in [the private TAB forum category](https://forum.getodk.org/c/governance/tab).
+Because discussions about specific community members are sensitive, nominations and voting occurs in a shared personal message with current TAB members on the forum.
 Selection of a new committer requires consensus approval: three binding +1 votes and no binding -1 votes are required over a 72 hour period.
 Further, the three binding votes must be from different organizations.

 ## Roadmap

-The purpose of the roadmap is to document and track proposed changes to the ODK suite of tools.
-The TAB maintains this roadmap to ensure a coherent and orderly evolution of the tools.
-Any TAB member can change the roadmap, but changes should typically be made only after consultation with other TAB members.
+The purpose of the roadmap is to document and track proposed changes to ODK.
+The TAB helps Get ODK maintain this roadmap to ensure a coherent and orderly evolution of the tools.
+Any TAB member can change the roadmap, but changes should typically be made only after consultation with Get ODK and other TAB members.

 The roadmap is maintained in [a project in the roadmap repo](https://github.com/getodk/roadmap/projects/1) and has the following categories.